duoduobingbing/gelf-logging4j/docs/default-fields.md

 # Default Fields

-This are the fields used in GELF messages:
+These are the fields used in GELF messages:

 **Default Fields**